- Associate Professor of Law

 Professor Odinet’s primary teaching and research interests focus on commercial law, consumer transactions, and property law.
 His current work centers on the intersection of law, credit, and technology, with a specific emphasis on financial technology (fintech) innovations in lending.
 His recent publications have appeared or are forthcoming in the Southern California Law Review, the Arizona State Law Journal, the Alabama Law Review, the Wake Forest Law Review, the Washington University Law Review, and the Washington and Lee Law Review.
-His book titled Foreclosed: Mortgage Servicing and the Hidden Architecture of Homeownership in America is forthcoming with Cambridge University Press.
+His book titled Foreclosed: Mortgage Servicing and the Hidden Architecture of Homeownership in America was recently published by Cambridge University Press.

-Professor Odinet is also active in law reform efforts.
+Professor Odinet is involved in a number of law reform efforts.
 He is a commissioner with the National Conference of Commissioners on Uniform State Laws and is a member of the Joint Editorial Board on Uniform Real Property Acts.
 He was recently appointed to a committee of the European Law Institute charged with studying the law of digital asset transactions.

 Prior to coming to OU, he was an assistant professor at the Southern University Law Center where he held the Horatio C. Thompson endowed professorship in law.
 During the fall 2017 semester, Odinet was a visiting professor at the University of Iowa College of Law teaching Payment Law and Property.
-Before joining academia, Professor Odinet was an associate in the business group of the law firm of Phelps Dunbar, L.L.P.
+Before joining the academy, Professor Odinet was an associate in the business group of the law firm of Phelps Dunbar, L.L.P.
 At Louisiana State University’s Paul M. Hebert Law Center, he served as editor-in-chief of the Louisiana Law Review, was inducted into the Order of the Coif, and was the recipient of the W. Lee Hargrave Award.

-Foreclosed: Mortgage Servicing and the Hidden Architecture of Homeownership in America (forthcoming 2019 Cambridge University Press).
+Foreclosed: Mortgage Servicing and the Hidden Architecture of Homeownership in America (Cambridge University Press 2019 ).